jbfavre/trafficserver/doc/admin-guide/plugins/cachekey.en.rst

 and if the URI has the following query string ``c=1&a=1&b=2&x=1&k=1&u=1&y=1`` the `cache key` will use ``c=1&b=1``

-White-list + black-list certain parameters using multiple parameters in the same remap rule and regular expressions (PCRE).
+Include and exclude certain parameters using multiple parameters in the same remap rule and regular expressions (PCRE).
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""
 If the plugin is used with the following plugin parameters in the remap rule: ::